mushcatshiro/CS-basics/Software Engineering/aws/storage.md

 creating a vault lock policy.
 The vault lock prevents object from future edits and it is helpful for compliance and data retention.

-A similar option is available for no glacier S3 known as S3 object lock which blocks object deletion for specified amount of time and requires versioning.
+A similar option is available for non glacier S3 known as S3 object lock which blocks object deletion for specified amount of time and requires versioning.
 There are two modes,